-- 2. Repayment Agreement with Current Tenant Family - a) The tenant shall be required to pay retroactive rent resulting from the tenant being charged less rent than required by HUD's rent formula due to, among other things, tenant's underreporting or failure to report income. - b) The PHA shall determine the retroactive rent amount as far back as the PHA is able to document the family's unreported or underreported income, unreported changes, or other misrepresented income or family circumstances. - c) Upon determination of the retroactive rent amount, the family shall be required to pay the retro-active rent in full or enter into a Repayment Agreement.
-If the tenant refuses to enter into a repayment agreement or fails to make payments on the repayment agreement, the PHA shall terminate the family's tenancy. - d) The Repayment Agreement shall clearly state the amount of the total retroactive rent amount payable by the tenant to the PHA in addition to the family's regular monthly rent. - e) The repayment time period in which the retroactive rent balance is to be paid to the PHA shall be based on the determined monthly repayment amount and the original retroactive balance.
+- 2. Repayment Agreement with Family - a) The family shall be required to pay retroactive rent resulting from the tenant being charged less rent than required by HUD's rent formula due to, among other things, tenant's underreporting or failure to report income. - (1) The PHA shall determine the retroactive rent amount as far back as the PHA is able to document the family's unreported or underreported income, unreported changes, or other misrepresented income or family circumstances. - b) Upon determination of the amount owed, the family shall be required to pay the amount in full or enter into a Repayment Agreement.
+If the tenant refuses to enter into a repayment agreement or fails to make payments on the repayment agreement, the PHA shall terminate the family's tenancy. - c) The Repayment Agreement shall clearly state the amount of the total amount payable by the tenant to the PHA in addition to the family's regular monthly rent. - d) The repayment time period in which the retroactive rent balance is to be paid to the PHA shall be based on the determined monthly repayment amount and the original retroactive balance.
 The PHA shall have full discretion in establishing the number of months in the repayment agreement for the family to pay the debt.
 The monthly retroactive rent payment plus the amount of rent the tenant pays at the time the repayment agreement is executed should be affordable and not exceed 40 percent of the family's monthly adjusted income.
-However, PHAs have the discretion to establish thresholds and policies for repayment agreements in addition to HUD required procedures. - f) A minimum rent hardship exemption previously granted to a family owing retro-active rent will be automatically revoked and the family will be required to pay the retro-active rent in full or enter into a repayment agreement for any retroactive rent owed, including rent owed during the hardship exemption period.
+However, PHA has the discretion to establish thresholds and policies for repayment agreements in addition to HUD required procedures. - e) A minimum rent hardship exemption previously granted to a family owing retro-active rent will be automatically revoked and the family will be required to pay the retro-active rent in full or enter into a repayment agreement for any retroactive rent owed, including rent owed during the hardship exemption period. - f) The terms of a repayment agreement may be negotiated if there is a decrease or increase in the family's income.

-- g) The PHA is required to and therefore shall report the terms of the executed repayment agreement and any unpaid debts to the PHA to the U. S. Department of Housing and Urban Development. - Repayment Agreement with Previous Public Housing Tenant or Section 8 Program Participant
+- g) The PHA is required to and therefore shall report the terms of the executed repayment agreement and any unpaid debts to the PHA to the U. S. Department of Housing and Urban Development. - 3.
+Repayment Agreement with Previous Public Housing Tenant or Section 8 Program Participant